Altered states of consciousness

 Hypnosis and self-hypnosis are states of altered consciousness.

-The definition of hypnosis is, according to the Swedish psychologist Lars-Eric Uneståhl, ”a state of subjective and qualitative changes of consciousness characterised by an increased concentration, by an in-depth relaxation and by an increased readiness to respond to suggestions and ideas”.
+The definition of hypnosis is, according to the Swedish professor in psychology Lars-Eric Uneståhl ”a state of subjective and qualitative changes of consciousness characterised by an increased concentration, by an in-depth relaxation and by an increased readiness to respond to suggestions and ideas”.